 3. Steam Inhalation

 Whenever I have a cold and my sinuses are blocked I add a few drops of Eucalyptus or Olbas oil (which is a blend of Cajuput, Clove, Eucalyptus, Juniper berry, Menthol, Peppermint and Wintergreen oils) to a bowl of hot water (it should be warm enough to create vapour but not so hot that it burns your skin).
 Sit with your face over the bowl and a towel over your head trapping the steam.
-When your nose is blocked this can offer immediate relief and it’s amazing to be able to breath clearly again.
-Eventually your sinuses will ease too.
+When your nose is blocked this can offer immediate relief and it’s amazing to be able to breathe clearly again.
+Eventually, your sinuses will ease too.

 Oregano, peppermint, tea tree, lavender, rosemary, cinnamon and thyme essential oils can also relieve sinus congestion.